 - Make sure your eyes focus on the cue ball during this phase.
 It’s vital that you know that you are striking the cue ball where you’re aiming!
 Look at the end to the object ball, and then deliver.

 - Finally, extend the arm on delivery!
+As the fingers open, the arm WILL NATURALLY EXTEND.
 Don’t jab!
-You want to extend the arm as smooth as possible and watch the ball to the pocket!
+You want to extend the arm as smoothly as possible and watch the ball to the pocket!
 What happened?

 Search rests or rest heads snooker on amazon…